 One of the most practically-helpful health benefits of ginger is the effect it may have on dysmenorrhea, or ‘period pain’.

-Might Be an Anti-Cancer Agent:
+Ginger as an Anti-Cancer Agent:

 Various studies have revealed that ginger extract can combat distinctive types of cancer such as colon, pancreatic, ovarian, and breast cancer.